shayan-debug/AgQNPs-urease-analysis/README.md

 Quercetin docked into *Helicobacter pylori* urease active site (PDB: 4H9M, resolution 1.95 Å).

 ### Methods

-- Receptor: PDB 4H9M, chain A, cleaned with OpenBabel
+- **Receptor:** PDB 4H9M (*H. pylori* urease, resolution 1.95 Å).
+Chain A was selected as the biologically active subunit containing the catalytic Ni²⁺ ions.
+Water molecules and non-essential HETATM records were removed; Ni²⁺ ions were retained to preserve the active site geometry.
-- Ligand: Quercetin 3D structure, MMFF94 optimized via RDKit
+- **Ligand:** Quercetin 3D structure generated from SMILES, energy-minimized using MMFF94 force field via RDKit, and converted to PDBQT using Meeko.
-- Grid center: Ni²⁺ active site (x=18.78, y=−57.81, z=−24.15 Å)
+- **Grid box:** Centered on the Ni²⁺ coordination site (x = 18.78, y = −57.81, z = −24.15 Å); box size 20 × 20 × 20 Å to encompass the full active site cavity.
-- Grid size: 20 × 20 × 20 Å | Exhaustiveness: 16
+- **Exhaustiveness:** 16 (2× default) for thorough conformational sampling.

 ### Results